-The Whole Brain Model provides a powerful framework to ensure you do make that shift, identifying four different thinking preferences, and giving you the skills you need to leverage each.
+The Whole Brain® Model provides a powerful framework to ensure you can make that shift, identifying four different thinking preferences, and giving you the skills you need to leverage each.

-A–Analyze: This mental process is logical, fact-based, and often quantitative.
+This mental process is logical, fact-based, and often quantitative.
 Agile thinkers look at an array of information and extract meaning that can be used to solve problems and achieve goals.
-Analyzing means answering questions such as:
+Analysing means answering questions such as:

 - What outcomes should we focus on for this quarter?
 This year?
 The next five years?

 - What options will give us the highest return on our investment of time, money, energy and other resources?

 Besides choosing what outcomes to produce, agile thinkers determine how to achieve them.
 This mental process is about planning, execution and relentless focus—making sure that goals and quality targets are met.
 Skilled organisers answer questions such as:

 - Who will be on this project team?

 - How will we track our progress?